Titanfall 2

 Titanfall 2 is a 2016 first-person shooter game developed by Respawn Entertainment and published by Electronic Arts.
-A sequel to 2014's Titanfall, the game was released worldwide on October 28, 2016, for PlayStation 4, Windows, and Xbox One.
-In Titanfall 2, the player controls a titan, mecha-style exoskeletons and their pilots, who are agile and equipped with a variety of skills ranging from wall-running to cloaking.
+A sequel to 2014's Titanfall, the game was released worldwide on October 28, 2016, for PlayStation, Windows, and Xbox One.
+In Titanfall 2, the player controls a titan, mecha-style autonomous machines and their pilots, who are agile and equipped with a variety of skills ranging from wall-running to cloaking.
 Set in a science fiction universe, the single-player campaign follows the story of Jack Cooper, a rifleman from the Frontier Militia, who bonds with his mentor's Titan BT-7274 after his mentor, Tai Lastimosa, is killed in action.
 Together, they embark on a quest to stop the Interstellar Manufacturing Corporation (IMC) from using a superweapon to destroy the planet Harmony, where the militia's base is located.

 The game's two-year development cycle began in mid-2014.
 The decision to add a single-player campaign to the game came about because the team wanted to expand the game's player base.
 They came up with different ideas and prototypes and integrated them to form a single coherent campaign.
 Gargantia on the Verdurous Planet and buddy cop films, as well as the video game Half-Life inspired the game's campaign and narrative.
 The team also overhauled the progression system and made subtle changes to the multiplayer to make the gameplay fairer.
 A heavily modified version of Valve's Source engine powers the game.
-Stephen Barton, who composed Titanfall’s soundtrack, returned to compose music for its successor.
+Stephen Barton, who composed Titanfall's soundtrack, returned to compose music for its successor.